 This unique combination means that you won't do better than this contender on the packed snow of traveled or groomed trails.
 This pair has the most natural stride in those settings.
 The compact size is unobtrusive, and the curvy shape (a liability for flotation) lends itself to an almost normal stride.
 We found we could walk more comfortably and efficiently on trails in the Symbioz than any other snowshoe in our test.

 Ease of Use

 Once the bindings are set up, they are among the easiest to get on and off.
-That initial setup is more complicated than the others, and if you will switch boots periodically you will likely need to make these setup adjustments then.
-However, for routine use, on and off is very easy and simple.
-The main drawback, in terms of ease of use of the Symbioz Elite, is that the bindings are bulky, which earned it an 8 out of 10 for this metric.
+That initial setup is more complicated than the others, and if you switch boots periodically, you will likely need to make these setup adjustments again.
+The included instruction manual is mildly helpful.
+We recommend doing this at home instead of at the trailhead right before you head out.

 For routine use with the same pair of footwear, on and off is very easy and simple.
 Two steps get you in or out of the ratcheting strap system.
 Levers on the buckle make adding tension much less strenuous than pulling hard on a rubber strap.
 Releasing tension to remove the snowshoe is equally easy.
 The main drawback is that the bindings are bulky, which cost it some points in this metric.
 The Symbioz cannot nest against one another, and this bulk is noticeable when packing in a car or a checked bag.